Beginner

 Replacement PolicyRegion dependentSame pricing model

-KAST does not charge for your first physical card, while EtherFi applies a flat $25 fee.
+KAST does not charge for your first standard physical card, while EtherFi applies a flat $25 fee.

 However, the $25 fee includes the shipping costs, which are not included in the KAST card.